harvester/docs/docs/install/iso-install.md

   - Rancher
   - rancher
   - ISO Installation
-Description: To get the Harvester ISO, download it from the Github releases.
+description: To get the Harvester ISO, download it from the Github releases.
 During the installation you can either choose to form a new cluster, or join the node to an existing cluster.
 ---

 <head>